Top 10 Accounting Firms 2019

-Crowe Horwath is the eighth largest accounting firm in the world with $3.7 billion in revenue.
+Crowe Horwath is the eighth largest accounting firm of the top 10 accounting firms in the world with $3.8 billion in revenue.
 Crowe Horwath moved ahead of Baker Tilly with their 2016 financial results.

 Crowe Horwath has 216 member firms and operations in 129 countries.
 They have over 760 offices around the world.